nivenly/governance/CLA.md

 [Sign a CLA now](https://cla.nivenly.org) and associate your corresponding GitHub user with your signature.

-All contributors agree to abide by the [CONTRIBUTING.md](https://github.com/nivenly/governance/blob/main/CONTRIBUTING.md) as well as the [CODE_OF_CONDUCT.md](https://github.com/nivenly/governance/blob/main/CODE_OF_CONDUCT.md).
+All contributors agree to abide by the [The Nivenly Covenant](https://nivenly.org/covenant/).

 ### Corporate Contributions

 The Nivenly foundation follows the Apache v2.2 Corporate Contributor License Agreement which can be downloaded: [corporate-cla.pdf](https://github.com/nivenly/governance/raw/main/corporate-cla.pdf).

 Submissions can be emailed to [legal@nivenly.org](mailto:legal@nivenly.org).

+All contributors agree to abide by the [The Nivenly Covenant](https://nivenly.org/covenant/).

 ## Contributor License Agreement Terms